-These bylaws shall be the operating standard for all Special Interest Groups of the Association for Information Science and Technology.
+These bylaws shall be the operating standard for all Special Interest Groups of the Association for Information Science and Technology (ASIS&T).
 The term "SIG" is used throughout to apply to each SIG individually and its constituency.

-The purpose of each Special Interest Group shall include but not be limited to (1) advising the Board of Directors or the Society officers on matters pertaining to the Group's special interest or area; (2) organizing technical programs for such interests and areas including programs at conferences of the Society; (3) collecting and disseminating information concerning the special interests; and (4) at the request of the Board of Directors, either as a Group or through one or more of its officers or members, representing the Society in international, interdisciplinary and interorganizational activities.
+The purpose of each Special Interest Group shall include but not be limited to 1) advising the Board of Directors or the Association officers on matters pertaining to the Group's special interest or area.
+2) organizing technical programs for such interests and areas, including programs at conferences of the Association.
+3) collecting and disseminating information concerning the special interests; and 4) at the request of the Board of Directors, either as a Group or through one or more of its officers or members, representing the Association in international, interdisciplinary, and inter-organizational activities.

-SIG Digital Libraries shall be concerned with the following areas
+SIG Digital Libraries (DL) shall be concerned with the following areas:

-SIG/DL Mission Statement: SIG/DL provides a forum for discussion about research, development and use of digital libraries in corporate, academic and public contexts.
-It is concerned with all aspects of digital library design and implementation including, but not limited to: copyright issues, networked infrastructures, interoperability of distributed databases, database management, policies and standards in relation to the digitization of material, metadata, preservation, providing electronic access, authentication, software, hardware, peopleware, and project management.
-SIG/DL also works to facilitate increased international, interdisciplinary and inter-societal collaboration focusing on digital libraries and related issues.
+SIG-DL mission is to provide a shared space for discussion about research, development, and use of digital libraries in corporate, academic, and public contexts.
+SIG-DL is concerned with all aspects of digital library design and implementation including, but not limited to: copyright/ethics issues, networked infrastructures, interoperability of distributed databases, database management, policies, and standards concerning the digitization of material, metadata, preservation, providing electronic access, authentication, software, hardware, peopleware, and project management.
+SIG-DL also aims to increase international, interdisciplinary, and inter-societal collaboration focusing on digital libraries and related issues.

 Section 2.
 All SIG members are eligible to serve as officers of the SIG.
 All SIG members are eligible to vote on questions submitted to the membership by formal ballot or at official meetings.

 Section 3.
-Members shall be informed of the activities of the SIG and are entitled to receive publications (i.e. monthly newsletter, and will be accessible at SIG-DL iconnect community and website) of the SIG.
+SIG-DL Members shall be informed of the activities of the SIG and are entitled to receive publications (i.e. monthly newsletter, and will be accessible at SIG-DL iconnect community and website) of the SIG.

 Section 1.
-Officers of the SIG shall include, at a minimum, a presiding officer to be known as the Chair, and a Chair-elect.
-Although not required, a SIG can also choose to provide for other 'inter alia' APPENDIX A—STANDARD BYLAWS officers such as a Secretary, Treasurer or Secretary/Treasurer, or Communications Officer in its Operating Rules.
-(See Article VI, Section 2, for the filling of vacancies.)
+Officers of the SIG shall include, at a minimum, a presiding officer to be known as the Chair.
+Although not required, a SIG can also choose to provide for other 'inter alia' APPENDIX A—STANDARD BYLAWS officers such as a Chair-elect, Secretary, Treasurer or Secretary/Treasurer, Communications Officer, and Membership Officer.

 Section 2.
-Officers should be elected prior to the Annual Meeting of ASIST and shall serve for terms specified in Article V, on an Administrative Year basis (coinciding with the terms for ASIST National Officers).
-Individuals may be re-elected to an office, or may hold more than one office, except that the Chair and the Chair-elect may not be the same person.
-The SIG Chair will serve as the Cabinet Representative and the Chair-elect as the Alternate Cabinet Representative.
+Officers should be elected prior to the close of the ASIS&T administrative year and shall serve for a one-year term.
+Individuals may be re-elected to an office or may hold more than one office, except that the Chair and the Chair-elect may not be the same person.
+The SIG Chair will serve as the Cabinet Representative unless another individual is appointed to this role by the SIG Chair.

 Section 1.
 The Executive Committee of the SIG shall consist of the SIG officers plus any SIG member the chair wishes to include.
-The Executive Committee shall conduct and manage the affairs of the SIG, subject to these bylaws and the ASIST Bylaws and existing policy, and shall possess all powers necessary or incidental to that purpose, including the right to appropriate and expend SIG funds.
-If the SIG maintains its own bank account(s), the Executive Committee must ensure that the Executive Director of ASIST is a signatory on all accounts.
+The Executive Committee shall conduct and manage the affairs of the SIG, subject to these bylaws and the ASIS&T Bylaws and existing policy and shall possess all powers necessary or incidental to that purpose, including the right to appropriate and expend SIG funds.

 Section 3.
-In the event that all SIG offices become vacant at one time, the SIG Cabinet Director shall appoint SIG members to serve as Chair and Chair-elect until such time as official elections can be held.
+In the event that all SIG offices become vacant at one time, the SIG Cabinet Director shall appoint a SIG member to serve as Chair until such time as official elections can be held.

 Section 1.
-The annual planning meeting shall be held during the Annual Meeting of ASIST.
-An activity report for the previous year shall be presented at this meeting by the outgoing Chair.
-Copies of this report shall be filed with the SIG Cabinet Director and with ASIST Headquarters by August 15.
+The annual planning meeting shall be held during the Annual Meeting of ASIS&T. An activity report for the previous year shall be presented at this meeting by the outgoing Chair.

 Section 3.
 Other meetings may be held at the request of the Executive Committee or on the petition of ten percent of the membership.
 The membership shall be given at least six weeks notification prior to the date of such a meeting.

 Section 1.
-Elections shall be held each year by formal ballot at least six weeks prior to the annual business meeting of the SIG.
+Elections shall be held each year six weeks prior to the close of the ASIS&T administrative year.

 Section 1.
-Proposal for amendment to these bylaws may be made by petition of ten percent of an individual SIG membership submitted through the SIG's Chair to the SIG Cabinet or by proposal of the SIG's Executive Committee, the SIG Cabinet, or the ASIST Board of Directors.
+Proposal for amendment to these bylaws may be made by petition of ten percent of an individual SIG membership submitted through the SIG's Chair to the SIG Cabinet or by the proposal of the SIG's Executive Committee, the SIG Cabinet, or the ASIS&T Board of Directors.

 Section 2.
 The proposed amendment shall be distributed to all SIG Chairs by the SIG Cabinet Director at least six weeks prior to the next SIG Cabinet meeting.

 Section 3.
 The proposed amendment shall be voted on at the next SIG Cabinet meeting.
-Such proposed amendments must receive an affirmative vote of two thirds of those voting in order to be approved.
-No approved amendment shall take effect unless and until certified by the ASIST Constitution and Bylaws Committee as being consistent with the ASIST Charter, Constitution and Bylaws and until approved by the ASIS&T Board of APPENDIX A—STANDARD BYLAWS Directors.
+Such proposed amendments must receive an affirmative vote of two-thirds of those voting in order to be approved.
+No approved amendment shall take effect unless and until certified by the ASIS&T Constitution and Bylaws Committee as being consistent with the ASIS&T Charter, Constitution and Bylaws and until approved by the ASIS&T Board of APPENDIX A—STANDARD BYLAWS Directors.
 If so approved, it shall take effect immediately.